yituo-liu/test.github.io/README.md

   - `ABC` must match the name of your `.md` file.
   - `XXX` is the text displayed on the navigation bar.

+### `_config.yml`
+- Configure the following display information:
+  - Website title (shown at the top of the homepage).
+  - Personal information (displayed to the right of the profile photo).

 ### `_layouts/homepage.html`
 - Controls the **homepage layout**, including profile photo and personal information (on the right of the photo).